+□ validating test methods to support quality testing of the product candidate;
-- demonstrating sufficient preclinical safety and efficacy to obtain regulatory approval to commence a clinical trial; - validating test methods to support quality testing of the product candidate; - I manufacturing sufficient quantities of the product candidate necessary to conduct clinical trials; - I obtaining institutional review board approval to conduct a clinical trial at a prospective clinical trial site; - determining dosing and clinical trial design; and - patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical trial sites, the availability of effective treatments for the relevant oncological indication and the eligibility criteria for the clinical trial.

-The completion of our clinical trials for our product candidates may be delayed, suspended or terminated due to a number of factors, including:

-- □ lack of efficacy of product candidates during clinical trials; - adverse events, safety issues or side effects relating to the product candidates or their formulation; - unanticipated events during clinical trials requiring amendments to clinical trial designs or protocols; - Inability to raise additional capital in sufficient amounts to continue funding clinical trials or development programs; - the need to sequence and prioritize clinical trials as opposed to conducting them concomitantly in order to conserve resources; - our inability to enter into collaborations relating to the development and commercialization of our product candidates; - our failure to conduct clinical trials in accordance with regulatory requirements or clinical trial protocols; - Our inability to manufacture or obtain from third parties sufficient quantities of product candidates for use in preclinical studies and clinical trials or of raw materials necessary for such manufacture; - governmental or regulatory delays and changes in regulatory requirements or policy and guidance from regulatory authorities, including mandated changes in the scope or design of clinical trials or requests for supplemental information with respect to clinical trial results; - delays in patient enrollment, variability in the number and types of patients available for clinical trials, and lowerthan anticipated retention rates for patients in clinical trials;
+manufacturing sufficient quantities of the product candidate necessary to conduct clinical trials; obtaining institutional review board approval to conduct a clinical trial at a prospective clinical trial site; determining dosing and clinical trial design; and patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical trial sites, the availability of effective treatments for the relevant oncological indication and the eligibility criteria for the clinical trial. ompletion of our clinical trials for our product candidates may be delayed, suspended or terminated due to a er of factors, including: lack of efficacy of product candidates during clinical trials; adverse events, safety issues or side effects relating to the product candidates or their formulation; unanticipated events during clinical trials requiring amendments to clinical trial designs or protocols; inability to raise additional capital in sufficient amounts to continue funding clinical trials or development programs; the need to sequence and prioritize clinical trials as opposed to conducting them concomitantly in order to conserve resources; our inability to enter into collaborations relating to the development and commercialization of our product candidates; our failure to conduct clinical trials in accordance with regulatory requirements or clinical trial protocols; our inability to manufacture or obtain from third parties sufficient quantities of product candidates for use in preclinical studies and clinical trials or of raw materials necessary for such manufacture; governmental or regulatory delays and changes in regulatory requirements or policy and guidance from regulatory authorities, including mandated changes in the scope or design of clinical trials or requests for supplemental information with respect to clinical trial results; delays in patient enrollment, variability in the number and types of patients available for clinical trials, and lower-than anticipated retention rates for patients in clinical trials;

-- difficulty in patient monitoring and data collection due to failure of patients to maintain contact after treatment; and - □ varying interpretations of our data by the Notified Body, FDA and other regulatory agencies.
+- difficulty in patient monitoring and data collection due to failure of patients to maintain contact after treatment; - varying interpretations of our data by the Notified Body, FDA and other regulatory agencies.

 Many of these factors could also ultimately lead to the denial of our marketing application or the failure to complete applicable pre-marketing regulatory requirements for NBTXR3, or our other product candidates.
-If we experience delays, suspensions or terminations in a clinical trial, the commercial prospects for the related product candidate will be harmed, and our ability to generate product revenues will be delayed or such revenues could be reduced or fail to materialize.
+If we experience delays, suspensions or terminations in a clinical trial, the commercial prospects for the related product candidate will be harmed, and our ability to generate product revenues will be delayed or such revenues could be reduced or fail to materialize